djsavvy/undervisor-2020/typecasting_verification/design_doc.md

 Note that the move and copy _assignment operators_ need not be tracked, since calling an assignment operator does not actually update the type of the underlying object.

 Finally, we consider move and copy _constructors_ --- in both cases, we are essentially calling a constructor as in the standard case, but with some more specification regarding initial values of the created object.
-Copy constructors do not affect the source object ( __TODO__ : can this be overridden somehow? maybe with an evil `const_cast`), so we do not need to modify an undervisor mapping for the source object's address.
-Furthermore, move constructors operate on rvalues, so we do not need to worry about the source object ( __TODO__ : is this even true?
-It's possible that something like `std::move` might let us maul an lvalue).
+Copy constructors do not affect the source object, so we do not need to modify an undervisor mapping for the source object's address.
+Move constructors operate on rvalues and provide allow for another object's resources to be "stolen", as long as the source object is still left in some valid state.
+Therefore, we do not need to worry about the type of an object changing because it is passed to a move constructor.

-__TODO:__ add more/better code samples in this section
+__Note__: It actually _is_ possible to modify the source object passed to a copy constructor.
+If you use `const_cast` to remove the const-ness of the input object (or just don't make the input a `const` reference or pointer), it may be possible to affect the original object.
+However, this is _highly_ unidiomatic and just kind of awful.
+Besides, this will not affect the type of the enclosing source object, which is what we actually track in the undervisor.

+__Note__: I believe this design also works with C++ smart pointers, since they simply store raw pointers of their template type under the hood.

+__Note__: I also believe this design works with overridden constructors and assignment operators (from different types, for instance) --- in the constructor case, the object being constructed determines its type from the class whose constructor is called, and the source object is not deleted; in the assignment operator case, the object being assigned to already has a defined type, and the object being assigned from is not deleted or has its type changed.

 ###### Alternate proposal: Static Linking Only